 The Mutton curry has a distinct flavour, the mutton is cook perfectly.
 The Jeera rice is load with fried onion and curry leaves.
 One bite and you know that it’s different than your regular mutton curry yet delicious.

 For Mithaas (desserts) we had the Pineapple Halwa:

 The Halwa is cook with Pineapple, Sugarville syrup and vanilla cake and garnished with a generous amount of mawa.
 It’s not very sweet or heavy and can be enjoyed thoroughly.

 The long filling brunch ended with Phalsa Drink:

-Phalsa is a fruit produce by the Grewia asiatica tree and looks similar to black currents.
+Phalsa is fruit produce by the Grewia asiatica tree and looks similar to black currents.
 The Phalsa juice was top with spirit, which was a little sour and citric.
-The reason for ending the meal with phalse is that is provides the much-needed cooling effect.
+The reason for ending the meal with phalse is that provides the much-needed cooling effect.

 You can also read: Friday Night Party Perfect Place – Bombay Adda

 So when you’re craving for some Bohra cuisine, just pick a minimum of your 8 friends or family members and ring Soul Food Kkitchen for a perfect pop up.
 They usually organize the pop up on Weekends at a reasonable flat rate of 1200 per person.